 How can I update the types of communication I receive from Gradintelligence?

 During the account activation process you are asked if you wish to receive communications relating to job opportunities and marketing from selected service providers via email/text.

 You are free to turn these communications on/off or update the settings to match your preferences by logging into your Gradintel account and clicking on 'User Settings', which is accessed via the cog in the top right corner of your dashboard.

 You should then click on 'Communications' to update the type (email/SMS) and/or frequency (daily/weekly) of communications that you receive.

 If you would like any further information about the communications that you might receive from Gradintel, please contact their customer services team for support: email@example.com

 I have a Gradintelligence account from a previous institution - can my QMUL documents be added to that account?

-Unfortunately, we are unable to upload QMUL documents to any Gradintel account/s that you already have from another institution.
+Unfortunately, it is not possible to upload QMUL documents to any Gradintel account/s that you already have from another institution.
 Therefore, we ask that if you already have a Gradintelligence account then please do not change the email address associated with that account to your QMUL email address ahead of your QMUL enrolment as this will block us from registering you and providing you with your QMUL documents.